Best Laptop For Writers, Journalists, Bloggers, and More in 2023

 Battery life is solid, pushing somewhere between 8 and 10 hours under typical loads.
 The I/O offering is a little lacking, in our opinion, with just one USB-C, one USB-A, an audio jack, and a Surface Connect charging port.
 There’s no Thunderbolt 3, which feels like a significant omission at this price point.

-Lastly, we’ll round off our recommendations for the best laptops for writers with a budget pick – the ASUS Chromebook Flip.
-Aside from Google Pixelbook Go, the ASUS Chromebook Flip is one of the best Chromebook options out there.
-The entry-level model keeps costs down while offering respectable specifications alongside a slim, compact, and comfortable 14-inch form factor.
+Lastly, we’ll round off our recommendations for the best laptops for writers with an Apple option – the MacBook Air 2022.
+Aside from the other Windows options, the MacBook Air is one of the best all-rounder laptops out there.
+This fan-favorite model matches our other offerings in terms of price while providing exceptional specifications alongside a slim, compact, and comfortable design.

 Things To Consider